webix-hub/docs/data/desktop/webix_remote.md

 General advantages of this protocol are enumerated below:

-- All necessary parameters are sent in one request.
-It considerably enhances the speed of operations
+- Several requests are sent as one.
+It considerably enhances the speed of executing operations
 - Data is sent asynchronously (leaving the possibility to go the synchronous way, if it's necessary); promises are used instead of real data to speed up data rendering
 - CSRF-security.
 User's credentials are protected and kept safe
 - Information about user is kept as static data on the server and shared with the client side when it's necessary (when a user session started)